gobboph/gobboph.github.io/content/taxi_rides.md

 I populated the tip column with a linear model based on the card payers and the data was pretty much good to go for further analysis.

 Now, how to assign value to a cab ride?
-Easiest answer: (totale fare) / (ride duration).
+Easiest answer: (total fare) / (ride duration).
 The problem with this first approximation is that it does not take into account the time that cabs spend finding new customers, i.e. not making money.
 Still I could not track every single cab to compute the non-paid time with this dataset.

 Luckily some [old data](http://www.andresmh.com/nyctaxitrips/) has the info needed to track each single taxi.
 I dowloaded the first set that you find there, i.e. Jan 2013, and that is the base for all that follows.